Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 ### Step 1: Request User Authorization

 The Authorization Code Flow begins by requesting authorization from the resource owner (Spotify user).
-Once the resource owner grants authorization, they will have logged into Spotify's interface and the authorization code goes to your redirect URL.
+Once the resource owner grants authorization, they will have logged into Spotify's interface and the authorization code goes to your redirect URI.

 #### Parameters Table